 as the number of elements since none of the elements are glued together.

-more difficult and more costly to make, these lenses yield
+more difficult and more costly to make, these lenses also yield significantly

 ANGLE OF COVERAGE / COVERING POWER (in degrees @ f22):